oracle apps dba training

 - APPL_TOP, COMMON_TOP, INST_TOP, JAVA_TOP &FND_SECURE remains same except COMMON_TOP has more web applications under webapps directory.

 - There are various WebLogic servers created in FMW Home: AdminServer, oacore_server1, oafm_server1, forms-c4ws_server1, and forms_server1.

 R12.2 Filesystem Layout

-I hope you like this training part on Application filesystem layout for both R12.1 and R12.2
+I hope you like this Oracle Apps DBA Training part on Application filesystem layout for both R12.1 and R12.2

 Please do provide the feedback